 It’s worth bearing in mind that the payout from a whole of life insurance policy can also form part of the taxable amount, unless you put your policy into trust.
 This can be done when you apply for your policy and will mean that the benefits paid are protected from inheritance tax - so will go directly to your loved ones.

-We are experts when it comes to all things tax and trusts and can work with you to build a protection solution that’s personalised to your situation and specific needs.
+We can work with you to build a protection solution that’s personalised to your situation and specific needs.
 Why not request a callback from one of our qualified advisers today to discuss your needs?

 A whole of life insurance policy is a simple and effective way to provide a gift to your loved ones on death.